ASD-Blueprint/desktop.gov.au/blueprint/client-devices.md

 ### Tablet Mode

-Tablet Mode is an adaptive user experience feature in Windows 10 that optimises the look and behaviour of applications and the Windows shell for the physical form factor and end-user’s usage preferences.
+Tablet Mode is an adaptive user experience feature in Windows 10 that optimises the look and behaviour of applications and the Windows shell for the physical form factor and end-user's usage preferences.

 Tablet Mode is a feature that switches a device experience from tablet mode to desktop mode and back.
-The primary way for an end-user to enter and exit "tablet mode” is manually through the Action Centre.
+The primary way for an end-user to enter and exit "tablet mode" is manually through the Action Centre.
 In addition, Original Equipment Manufacturers (OEMs) can report hardware transitions (for example, transformation of 2-in-1 device from clamshell to tablet and vice versa), enabling automatic switching between the two modes.

 Table 54 Tablet Mode Design Decisions for all agencies and implementation types.